 The Stone Street Coffee company produces single-origin coffee beans that have been cultivated in the mountains of Kilimanjaro.
 The beans were grown in rich volcanic soil to absorb nutrients into the plants.

-The Stone Street Tanzania Coffee provides a clean and crisp flavor profile with a full-bodied finish & rich crema.
+The Stone Street Tanzania Coffee provides a clean and crisp flavor with a full-bodied finish & rich crema.
 It’s smooth and decadent with hints of a hazelnut aroma.

 These are 100% organic Arabica beans sourced from Africa and packaged in Brooklyn, USA.